vmassuchetto/wp-get-post-image/readme.txt

 Tested up to: 0.01
 Stable tag: 0.01

 Get Post Image is a wrapper for Get The Image WordPress Plugin and phpThumb library.
-It manages to easily get and convert an image from a post, and can be used for thumbnailing, formatting, masks, logo insertion and a lot of other operations related to images.
+It manages to easily get and convert an images from posts.

 == Description ==